ataylor013/odin-recipes/README.md

 # odin-recipes
-This is a simple recipe web page made using HTML.
+This is a simple recipe web page made using HTML and CSS.
-This is my first project utilizing my HTML knowledge from The Odin Project.
+This is my first project utilizing my HTML and CSS knowledge from the Foundations portion of The Odin Project.